-IMPORTANT NOTE ABOUT BEST PRACTICES - The SATS-MINI includes features that allow it to automatically turn on in the armed state and be ready to go when external power is applied via CH3 or CH4.
+IMPORTANT - Best Practices - The SATS-MINI includes features that allow it to automatically turn on in the armed state and be ready to go when external power is applied via CH3 or CH4.
 When power is removed, the SATS-MINI can be programmed to automatically turn off after a period of time.
 However, even while the SATS-MINI has these features, it is not set and forget!
 It is STRONGLY recommended that the pilot always check the SATS-MINI for proper operation before takeoff.
 If an unrecoverable error is detected, the SATS-MINI will hold in the ERROR state (pulsing purple light) and will not monitor the flight.
 In this case, simply power cycling the SATS-MINI will clear the error.
-In testing over thousands of power cycles, the odds of this occuring are very small.
-However, it is still best to always have a pre-flight check to ensure the SATS-MINI is ready to go.
+In testing over thousands of power cycles, the odds of this occurring are very small; however, it is still best to always have a pre-flight check to ensure the SATS-MINI is ready to go.

 Previous SATS-MINI Software Releases